mikosik/smooth-build/doc/tutorial.md

 #### Function parameter default value

 When we define function parameter we can provide default value for some of them.
-This way call to such function does not have to provide value for such parameter.
+This way call to such function does not have to provide value for such parameters.
 The only limitation is that all parameters with default values must be placed after parameters without default values.

 Let's create function that creates text file: